Modeling the wall-slip in large eddy simulations with immersed boundaries: The volume-filtering framework

 This term represents a force density exerted by the immersed solid on the fluid.
 It is non-zero only in close vicinity to the fluid-solid interface.
 With a compact filter, this is exactly a band of size $\delta_f$ centered on the interface.
 The bodyforce $\boldsymbol{F}_\mathrm{IB}$ arises from stresses on the fluid-solid interface in this filtered framework.

-From a computational perspective, the term $\boldsymbol{F}_\mathrm{IB}$ may be thought off as the Immersed Boundary forcing, as it serves to impose boundary conditions on the fluid-solid interface.
+From a computational perspective, the term $\boldsymbol{F}_\mathrm{IB}$ may be thought of as the Immersed Boundary forcing since it serves to impose boundary conditions on the fluid-solid interface.
 As we have shown in \citep{daveVolumefilteringImmersedBoundary2023}, $\boldsymbol{F}_\mathrm{IB}$ imposes the no-slip boundary condition in the DNS limit, i.e., when $\delta_f\rightarrow 0$.